benjaminfurman/benjaminfurman.github.io/_pages/DoingList.md

 - [ ] Maybe some Kmer stuff on genome size/low coverage reads with X. borealis HiSeq?
 - [ ] with better reference, map sex specific contigs
 - [ ] Really focus on making better Borealis reference
-- [ ] evolver simulations to see if codeml artificially detects differences more often in older branches than earlier branches.
 - [ ] coeff-variation for alpha v beta v time for the difference calculation
-- [ ] Summary of alpha v beta v time codeml analyses averaging for mutli-species in one gene
 - [ ] trim out out overrepresented sequence in mellotrop single chr seqs seen in FASTqc.
 - [ ] SOAPdenovo on mellotrop libraries Caroline cleaned.